Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Mauritius, that number is 177 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Mauritius Revenue Authority.
+The statistics above were calculated using the following data sources: Mauritius Revenue Authority, The World Factbook, Internal Revenue Service.